- Download our Moving to Egypt Guide (PDF)

 Those without assistance from their employer in finding accommodation should consider hiring a real-estate agent to navigate the language barrier and the local property market in order to find the perfect home in Egypt.
 Alternatively, one could go it alone.
 Make sure to being someone along to translate if need be.

 Types of accommodation in Egypt

 There are many benefits that come with living close to other expats.
-Having someone to ask for advice and being around others who have experienced the same challenges makes it easier to adjust to life in a country that is likely to be culturally very different to an expat's own.
+Having someone to ask for advice and being around others who have experienced the same challenges make it easier to adjust to life in the country as it's likely to be culturally different to an expat's own.

 Finding accommodation in Egypt

 Egypt is a word-of-mouth society.
 A recommendation goes a long way and is the best way to find a good service provider.
 The many expat forums and blogs on the internet make it easy to get advice before even moving to Egypt.

 Real-estate agents vary in their resourcefulness and ability.
 The companies with the most employees are not necessarily the best or the most reliable.
 We recommend expats ask around within the expat community for a few names and numbers of agents that have proved to be responsible and professional and stick to those.
 This can also help to avoid companies that are known to rip off expats.